Failing to support a baby’s head can lead to neck strain, unsafe positioning, or serious injury if the baby is dropped or moved abruptly.

 What happens if you don’t support a baby’s head while lifting?

-If you don’t support a baby’s head while lifting, it can lead to neck strain or injury.
-Infants have weak neck muscles, making their heads heavy and prone to flopping backward.
-This can cause discomfort and potential harm to their delicate spine and neck.
+If you don’t support a baby’s head while lifting, it can lead to neck strain or discomfort.
+Infants have weak neck muscles, making their heads heavy and prone to flopping backward or sideways.
+This can place stress on their delicate neck and upper spine.

 Always ensure that one hand supports the baby’s head and neck when lifting them to prevent sudden jerks that could result in injury.